 If you're wondering if there's a standard tongue piercing price, the short answer is no. Tongue piercing prices vary by location.
 Piercers in the country can afford to charge less for tongue piercings than piercers in the city, because it typically costs more money to rent shop space in a city.
 Also, you’ll likely find that tongue piercings cost more or less depending on where in the country you live.
 Even though both are well-known cities, piercings may cost more in a place like Los Angeles, CA, than they would in somewhere like Orlando, FL.
-At The Studio at Painful Pleasures and Body Mod Ink, Painful Pleasures’ studios in Maryland, we charge $50 for traditional tongue piercings.
-They could range anywhere from $35 - $65 in other parts of the country or even at other shops in the Baltimore-Washington area.
-If you want special tongue jewelry or a pair of piercings, as with venom piercings, those things may also drive up the cost.
+If you want special tongue jewelry or a pair of piercings, as with venom piercings, the cost of your piercing is likely to increase.

-Traditional tongue piercings are typically done at 14g or 12g, but you can ask your piercer to use a larger gauge needle and jewelry, if desired.
+Traditional tongue piercings are typically done at 14g or 12g, but you can ask your piercer to use a larger gauge needle and jewelry if desired.
 Different tongues will accommodate different sizes better, but with patience and dedication, you may be able to stretch your tongue ring to size 0g or beyond.
-The picture shown here is of a woman with a 4g straight barbell in her tongue piercing.

 The term “tongue ring” is a misnomer.
 Straight barbells are the most common type of tongue piercing jewelry, so the correct term to use is “tongue barbell”.
 However, more people call tongue jewelry “tongue rings”, despite the fact that they’re rarely rings—except in the case of tongue tip piercings and some venom piercings placed further forward on the tongue, in which many people prefer to wear captive bead rings or circular barbells.